Symplectic lattice gauge theories on Grid: approaching the conformal window

 \section{Numerical Implementation: Grid}

-Our numerical studies are performed using Grid: a high level, architecture-independent, $\textrm{C++}$ software library for lattice gauge theories.
+Our numerical studies are performed using Grid~\cite{Boyle:2015tjk,Boyle:2016lbp,Yamaguchi:2022feu}: a high level, architecture-independent, $\textrm{C++}$ software library for lattice gauge theories.
 The portability of its single source-code across the many architectures that characterise the exascale platform landscape makes it an ideal tool for a long-term computational strategy.
-See Refs.~\cite{Boyle:2015tjk,Boyle:2016lbp,Yamaguchi:2022feu}, for technical specifications and a description of its features.
-Grid has already been used to study theories based on $SU(N_c)$ gauge groups with $N_c\geq 3$, and fermions in multiple representations, see Refs.~\cite{Cossu:2019hse, DelDebbio:2022qgu}, for instance.
+Grid has already been used to study theories based on $SU(N_c)$ gauge groups with $N_c\geq 3$, and fermions in multiple representations~\cite{Cossu:2019hse, DelDebbio:2022qgu}.
 In this section, we describe the changes that have been implemented in Grid in order to enable the sampling of $Sp(2N)$ gauge field configurations.
 With the aim of including dynamical fermions in future explorations of $Sp(2N)$ gauge theories, we focused our efforts\footnote{ An implementation of the Cabibbo-Marinari method~\cite{Cabibbo:1982zn} for pure gauge theories would be useful to explore general $Sp(2N)$ theories and extrapolate to the large-$N_c$ limit.
 We postpone this task to future work. } on the Hybrid Monte Carlo (HMC) algorithm and on its variation, the Rational HMC (RHMC), used whenever the number of fermion species is odd.
-See Ref.~\cite{Clark:2003na} and Sect.~IIIB of Ref.~\cite{DelDebbio:2008zf} for useful technical details.

 The (R)HMC algorithms generate a Markov chain of gauge configurations distributed as required by the lattice action described in Sect.~\ref{Sec:lattice}.
 The ideas underpinning these two algorithms can be summarized as follows.
 Firstly, bosonic degrees of freedom $\phi$ and $\phi^\dag$, known as pseudofermions, are introduced replacing a generic number $n_f$ of fermions.
 Powers of the determinant of the hermitian Dirac operator, $Q^R_m=\gamma_5 D^R_m$, in representation $R$ can then be expressed as